Atlanta Summer Symptoms: Sunburn, Skin Care, Dehydration

 3. Make Friends With H20

-Higher temperatures in Atlanta and more time outdoors leads to internal dehydration, which can result in headaches and dizzy spells!
+Higher temperatures in Atlanta and more time outdoors lead to internal dehydration, which can result in headaches and dizzy spells.
 Drink eight 8-ounce glasses of plain, filtered water every day to help maintain the critical moisture balance of the body and skin, and assist in detoxification.
 If you drink caffeinated beverages, you must triple the amount of water you drink!
 Recommended: Plain and pure water!

 4. When in Doubt, Apply (and Reapply!)

 It’s not enough to just apply sunscreen.: you must apply enough and apply frequently.
 Studies indicate that most people do not apply nearly as much daylight protection as they should.
 How much?
 A teaspoon for the face.
 For the body, about as much as would fill a shot glass.
 Re-apply every two hours and every time you get out of the water.
 Stay out of the midday sun from mid-morning to late afternoon whenever you can.

 - For infants and toddlers, Aveeno Baby Natural Protection Face Stick, SPF 50

 - For adults with light to medium skin tones, Coppertone sports High-Performance Sunscreen Lotion, SPF 30

 - For adults with dark skin, Aveeno Active Naturals Protect SPF 30